twilio/terraform-provider-twilio/README.md

 # Credentials can be found at www.twilio.com/console.
 provider "twilio" {
-  //  account_sid defaults to TWILIO_ACCOUNT_SID env var
+  //  account_sid defaults to TWILIO_ACCOUNT_SID with TWILIO_API_KEY as the fallback env var
-  //  auth_token  defaults to TWILIO_AUTH_TOKEN env var
+  //  auth_token  defaults to TWILIO_AUTH_TOKEN with TWILIO_API_SECRET as the fallback env var
 }

 resource "twilio_api_accounts_keys_v2010" "key_name" {